How to Start an LLC in Massachusetts

 This list is certainly not exhaustive, but here are some of the important things you will need to handle on an ongoing basis:

 There are other requirements, but the specifics vary for each business.
 It’s a good idea to research all your requirements now, and make a plan to stay on top of everything.
-Using a service such as Northwest Registered Agent or ZenBusiness can also help, as these companies will help remind you of important filing dates.
+Using a service such as ZenBusiness or Northwest Registered Agent can also help, as these companies will help remind you of important filing dates.

 To keep your accounting as simple as possible, it’s very important to separate business and personal finances.
 The best way to do this is to open a dedicated business bank account and use this exclusively for business-related transactions.

 You can likely open a business account at your existing bank, or shop around to find a better option in your area.
 You will need an EIN, business license, and other business documents (call ahead for specific requirements).